jtickle/openvz-lxc-proxmox-migrator/README.md

 * `files/tty.conf` -> `/etc/init/tty.conf`

-In particular, if you are unable to get the Proxmox Web Console to work, you need to replace `/etc/securetty` and `/etc/init/tty.conf`.
+In particular, if you are unable to get the Proxmox Web Console to work, you need to replace `/etc/securetty` and `/etc/init/tty.conf` and then stop/start the container.
 The other files have to do with supporting clean shutdowns and reboots.

 # References